The-Ronin-Project/infx-internal-tools/README.md

 ## Team Conventions
 ### Branch naming

-Our basic convention is CLIN-{ticket-number}-lower-case-identifier
+Our basic convention is INFX-{ticket-number}-lower-case-identifier

 ### Python Versions and Virtualenvs